Carton House: Rugby

-Soccer
+Football

-A range of soccer teams come to Carton House for pre-season training.
+A number of football teams come to Carton House for pre-season training.
 Newcastle United F.C. became the first team to train at the Platinum One group facility.
 Real Madrid became the second team to go to Carton House in 2009.
 Shamrock Rovers F.C. also trained there ahead of the 2010 season.
 Chelsea F.C. and Birmingham City F.C. have trained at the facility.
 It was visited by the Brazil national team during 2008.
 In July 2010, Wolverhampton Wanderers held a week-long training camp.
 During an interview for Irish TV, Wolves manager Mick McCarthy stated that Middlesbrough FC would be there later.
 In July 2013 Birmingham City F.C. held a week-long training camp.
 In 2016 Newcastle United F.C. spent a week at Carton House during pre-season, and returned for another week-long stay in pre-season 2017 and 2018.
 Burnley FC also visited during pre-season 2017.